chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

 ## Introduction

-You have been provided with three URIs.
-One directs you to the Sign-in page for Database Actions.
-A schema has been prepared for you using the `MOVIE` user, who will be your development user during this workshop.
+You have been provided with three URLs; one is an OCI Object Storage location, another for signing in to Database Actions, and another for accessing a Jupyter lab.

-You have also been provided a URI for accessing the Jupyter lab.
-In this lab, you will notice a Python/Flask application, as well as the files and scripts used to run the sample ORDS application.
+In this lab, you retrieve the sample application files, configure your sample application, and then execute commands to start-up this sample application.

-Finally, you have been provided a URI to OCI Cloud Storage.
-This is where the sample application project has been stored; in a `.zip` file.

 Some experience in shell commands, Python, JavaScript, and HTML are helpful but not necessary.
 We've designed this workshop so even the beginner can complete it!